COVID-19 vaccination programme

 Your GP will either call, text or send a letter inviting you to your vaccination appointment.

-You may alternatively receive an NHS letter advising you to book at one of the Mass Vaccination Sites.
+Alternatively, you may receive an NHS letter advising you to book at one of the Mass Vaccination Sites.

-If you are not in a priority group currently advised to get in touch to book, please do not call the GP or go to the vaccination site without an invitation.
+If you are not in a group currently advised to book, please do not call the GP or go to the vaccination site without an invitation.

 Vaccination sites in Buckinghamshire